 Latest timetable information and advice for safer travel on our buses

-As the Government has moved to the next phase of managing the Coronavirus pandemic, it has said that more people can return to work.
-We are expecting buses to become busier and we are planning to increase our service levels in the coming weeks.
-We will update our website as soon as these details are available in full.
+As the government has moved to the next phase of managing the Coronavirus pandemic, it has said that more people can return to work.
+We are expecting buses to become busier and have therefore increased services to support social distancing.

 - Don’t travel by bus if you feel unwell or have COVID-19 symptoms.